l0wigh/LionVim/README.md

-# LionVim 0.0.6
+# LionVim 0.1.0

 After using [LunarVim](https://lunarvim.org) as a base for my SolarVim config.

 I wanted to make my own from 0 (another one yeah).

-Since I loved LunarVim setup, many of the plugins used in LionVim are in LunarVim.
+Since I loved LunarVim setup, many of the plugins and keybinds used in LionVim are in LunarVim.
 I just made my own sauce.

 # Essential Informations